alp82/abmash/README.markdown

 Maven
 -
 Abmash snapshots are available in a Maven repository.
+See section [Eclipse Tutorial](#eclipse-tutorial) in order to learn how to integrate Maven into Eclipse.

 First put the following repository in your `pom.xml`: